Juno Temple

 Juno Temple in Lovelace

-In the same year, Juno, sometimes referred to by critics as an "actress of the gentlest charm," played a stripper turned nanny in the comedy-drama "Afternoon Delight."
-She then partnered with Daniel Radcliffe in the absurdist horror film "Horns" and performed a key role in the American-Chilean psychological drama "Magic Magic."
+That same year, Juno, dubbed by critics as an "actress of the gentlest charm," played a stripper turned nanny in the comedy-drama "Afternoon Delight."
+She then teamed up with Daniel Radcliffe in the absurdist horror film "Horns" and took on a key role in the American-Chilean psychological drama "Magic Magic."

 Horns: Juno Temple and Danielle Radcliffe